Hauora

 Hauora is a Māori philosophy of health and well-being unique to New Zealand.

-It helps schools be educated and prepared for what students are about to face in life.

 There are four dimensions of hauora: taha tinana (physical well-being – health), taha hinengaro (mental and emotional well-being – self-confidence), taha whanau (social well-being – self-esteem) and taha wairua (spiritual well-being – personal beliefs).

 The Whare Tapa Wha model represents aspects of Hauora as the four walls of a whare, each wall representing a different dimension.
 All four dimensions are necessary for strength and stability.

 Other models of hauora have been designed.
 For example, in 1997, Lewis Moeau, iwi leader and later cultural advisor for the Prime Minister suggested that a fifth dimension, whenua (connection with the land), be added to the original model.
 In 2001, Hokowhitu also tried to have whenua added to the Tapawha model but again it was not added.